RiRomain/LEDDisplayPanel/README.md

 ### Assembly

-Start by printing the part available on maker lab.
+Start by printing the part available on maker world.
 You will need at least the back connection plate as well as the 2 back panels to start the assembly.

 1. Cutting the led strip.